Albdevlab/Anna-interface/README.md

 - No economic mechanisms
 - No AGI logic or execution

+### Funding

+Phase 0 does not request any funding.

+This phase is already completed and consists of documentation, architecture clarification, and risk reduction work.

+Any discussion about funding would only apply to future implementation phases, after Phase 0 has been reviewed and validated.

 ### Phase 1 — Web MVP & Trust Layer (Planned)

 - Backend services